 Notes: The table reports the results from a regression of log gross entry rates on log gross output, capital, and entry rates in 1995, 2004, and 2008.
-The table also reports the percentage change in the log entry rate as a result of a one standard deviation in the variable. \\\ - statistically significant at 1%; \\ - statistically significant at 5%; \ - statistically significant at 10%.
+The table also reports the percentage change in the log entry rate as a result of a one standard deviation in the variable. - statistically significant at 1%; - statistically significant at 5%; - statistically significant at 10%.

-Equation (7) predicts $\beta_1 > 0$ , $\beta_2 < 0$ , $\beta_3 > 0$ , $\gamma_1 > 0$ , $\gamma_2 < 0$ , and $\gamma_3 > 0$ .
+Equation (7) predicts $\beta_1 > 0$, $\beta_2 < 0$, $\beta_3 > 0$, $\gamma_1 > 0$, $\gamma_2 < 0$, and $\gamma_3 > 0$.
 As is clear from the table, the data on entry rates are consistent with the predictions of the model, both in levels and in growth rates.
-In particular, entry barriers (higher $\psi$ ) significantly lower entry rates ( $\beta_3 > 0$ and $\gamma_3 > 0$ ).
-Moreover, the effect of changes in the entry barrier is quantitatively large: a one standard deviation change in $\ln(1 - \psi)$ induces a 35% change in the entry rate.
+In particular, entry barriers (higher ψ) significantly lower entry rates ($\beta_3 > 0$ and $\gamma_3 > 0$).
+Moreover, the effect of changes in the entry barrier is quantitatively large: a one standard deviation change in $\ln(1-\psi)$ induces a 35% change in the entry rate.
 Also capital and output wedges influence entry rates in the predicted direction.
-We interpret this as an external validation of our model and a confirmation of the mechanism through which the measured entry barriers influence the economy.
-The findings also corroborate the finding that the entry barrier is quantitatively important.
+We interpret this as external validation of our model and a confirmation of the mechanism through which the measured entry barriers influence the economy.
+The results also corroborate the finding that the entry barrier is quantitatively important.

-6 The Entry Barriers and the Size of the State Sector
+5 The Role of the State Sector

-The previous section established that the entry barrier is the most important factor for understanding the dispersion and the dynamics of aggregate TFP and wages across prefectures in China.
-Given the salience of this factor, we now examine what empirical factors are behind the measured changes in the entry barrier.

-Since the entry barrier is measured at the prefecture level, we can in principle use prefecturelevel data to apply standard empirical analysis to investigate the drivers of the entry barrier.
-The analysis so far is suggestive of a strong positive relationship between the size of the SOE sector and the size of the entry barriers in a prefecture.
-However, this was interpreted as a mere correlation.
-In this section, we argue that there is a causal relationship between the size of the SOE sector and the entry barriers in a prefecture - large SOE sectors in a prefecture are associated with large entry barriers in the cross section, and prefectures that experienced larger declines in their SOE sector shares saw larger decreases in their entry barriers.
-We further establish that large entry barriers are also associated with lower SOE profitability and smaller fiscal revenues per government worker in a prefecture.
+Section 4 established that the entry barrier is the most important factor for understanding the dispersion and the dynamics of aggregate TFP and wages across prefectures in China.
+Earlier, we also presented evidence suggesting a strong positive relationship between the size of the SOE sector and the size of the entry barriers in a prefecture.
+So far, we have interpreted this as a mere correlation.
+In this section, we argue that there is a causal relationship between the size of the SOE sector and the entry barriers in a prefecture - a larger SOE sector in a prefecture is associated with a larger entry barriers in the cross section, and prefectures that experienced larger declines in their SOE sector shares also saw larger decreases in their entry barriers.
+As a consequence, the size of the state sector, through its effect on entry barriers, should influence wages, value-added per worker, TFP, and capital per worker in the non-state sector.